 If you can identify with any of the five triggers for depression above, then here are some quick remedies to help you combat those feelings during the holidays.

 - Change how you do the holidays.
-For example, instead of getting together at just one person’s home, suggest going out to a restaurant for lunch, or skip the task of buying presents for everyone and make it a gift card Christmas.
+If the traditional holiday routine isn’t working for you, try something else.
+Suggest going out to a restaurant for lunch instead of gathering at a relative’s house.
+Make it a gift card Christmas and request a year of gift cards only, no stress of buying presents for everyone.
 Or, plan to attend one event for only two hours by previously arranging another outing with someone outside your family.

 - Don’t rely on alcohol or other substances to smooth over the rough edges.
-Alcohol is a depressant, and although you might think that it will help you feel better, it will just spiral you further down into self-pity mode.
-The same is true for any other substances of addiction – skip it!
+Alcohol is a depressant.
+Although you might think that it will help you feel better, it will just spiral you further down into self-pity mode.
+The same is true for any other substances of addiction.
+Take a pass.

 - Involve your support team.
-This could be a paid counselor, such as myself, or an individual whom you trust and can confide in that can help bolster your outlook and attitude during the holidays.
+Reach out for online personal support or connect with an individual you trust.
+Confideing in another can help bolster your outlook and attitude.
 Make sure that you have access to the people on your team, in case you need some extra help during the holiday season.